pixiiidust/TeloMeshV2/README.md

 - Advanced network analysis with fractal dimension and power-law metrics
 - Multi-graph support for detailed user journey analysis
 - UX recommendations engine with decision table
+- Enhanced Flow Analysis with separate Flow Sequences and Transition Pairs tabs
 - Performance optimization with fast mode for large datasets
 - Enhanced output with comprehensive network metrics reports
+- Improved UI labels and descriptions for better clarity

 ## New in Version 2.1
 - Dataset organization and discovery